Som-Energia/somenergia-devupdater/README.md

   ssh-keygen
   ssh-copy-id somdevel@sf5.somenergia.coop
   ```
+- Add the new key at `~/.ssh/id_rsa.pub` it to GitHub Avatar Icon/Setting/SSH and GPG Keys in the SSH section.
-- Add the new key at `~/.ssh/id_rsa.pub` it to Avatar Icon/Setting/SSH and GPG Keys in the SSH section.
+- Add the new key at `~/.ssh/id_rsa.pub` it to GitLab Avatar Icon/Setting/SSH and GPG Keys in the SSH section.
+- Do a ssh to anyuser@github.com, just accept the remote server key as valid and close
+- Do a ssh to anyuser@192.168.35.249 (gitlab), just accept the remote server key as valid and close

 ``` bash
 sudo apt install virtualenvwrapper git